 Price is one of the areas that GIMP is indisputably better than Photoshop Elements since GIMP is completely open-source free software and never costs any money.
 No subscriptions, no licenses, just free software from dedicated developers who love donating their time to GIMP.

 Photoshop Elements costs $99 USD.
 I think it’s worth every penny, but you might have to spend some time with GIMP to agree.

 Winner: GIMP.
 No matter how much better Photoshop Elements is in the other comparison categories, it’s hard to beat the value that you get from excellent free software like GIMP.

 GIMP also wins easily in the area of operating system compatibility, thanks to its support for Windows, macOS, and various flavors of Linux.
 If you’re a Linux user, you might even already have GIMP installed as a default part of your operating system.

 Photoshop Elements is available for Windows and macOS but has no support for any type of Linux.
 You might be able to run it using a virtual machine or emulation program, but you might also find that Photoshop Elements experiences strange errors and unable to find any support.

 Winner: GIMP, which is available for all major operating systems available today.

 The Final Winner

 For most casual home users who want to edit a few photos, Photoshop Elements is the better choice compared to GIMP.
-You get an impressive set of editing tools in a user-friendly interface with advanced automatic adjustments and plenty of tutorials and support material for $75 USD.
+You get an impressive set of editing tools in a user-friendly interface with advanced automatic adjustments and plenty of tutorials and support material.

 If you’re on an extremely tight budget and you don’t mind spending a lot of time learning GIMP under your own direction (with a bit of help from yours truly), then GIMP might be enough for your image editing needs.About Thomas Boldt